Non-equilibrium active noise enhances generative memory in diffusion models: Reverse generative dynamics with active score functions

 {\arabic{section}}

-The performance of generative diffusion is governed by the ability to accurately learn the score function and evolve the equations of motion of the reverse diffusion process.
+The performance of score-based generative diffusion is governed by the ability to accurately learn the score function and efficiently evolve the equations of motion of the reverse diffusion process.
 In this section, we examine the effects of approximating the score function on the performance of passive and active diffusion.
 First, we examine diffusion performance on a target distribution for which the analytic form of the score is known.
-Then, we numerically approximate the score function with a multi-layer perceptron (MLP) NN from data and examine the effects of discretization of the learned score function in the sampling process of reverse diffusion.
-Details on the NN architecture and numerical implementation are in Sec.~\ref{appsec:NumericalImplementation}.
+Then, we numerically approximate the score function with a multi-layer perceptron (MLP) from data and examine the effects of discretization of the learned score function in the sampling process of reverse diffusion.
+Details on the neural network architectures and numerical implementation are in Sec.~\ref{appsec:NumericalImplementation}.